aitchbi/taufc/README.md

 ## purpose

-This repository provides MATLAB code implementing the core analytical framework used in the manuscript, including subject-space Schaefer parcellation, subject-space surface projection/parcellation of rs-fMRI and PET data, regional FC-PET regression, hybrid functional connectivity construction, whole-brain model comparison, canonical PET-pattern modelling, FC null-model analyses, Moran surrogate tau-PET maps, cross-validated ridge regression, and split-half coefficient stability.
+this repository provides MATLAB code implementing the core analytical framework used in the manuscript, including subject-space Schaefer parcellation, subject-space surface projection/parcellation of rs-fMRI and PET data, regional FC-PET regression, hybrid functional connectivity construction, whole-brain model comparison, canonical PET-pattern modelling, FC null-model analyses, Moran surrogate tau-PET maps, cross-validated ridge regression, and split-half coefficient stability.

-The repository is organized as a set of independent mini-demos rather than as one monolithic reproduction script. each demo illustrates one core component of the analysis and documents the expected inputs and outputs.
+the repository is organized as a set of independent mini-demos rather than as one monolithic reproduction script. each demo illustrates one core component of the analysis and documents the expected inputs and outputs.

 ## important data note